-Florens' Mission Statement: Committed to leading the container leasing industry through continuous investment in our business and by surpassing the expectations of our customers, investors, and employees.
+Florens' Mission Statement: Leading the container leasing industry through continuous investment and by surpassing the expectations of our customers, investors, and employees.

 In 1996, our organization expanded globally by opening offices and depots worldwide.
 At the same time, master and short-term leases were added to the portfolio.
 Open-tops and flat-racks were added to the expanding dry-cargo and refrigerated container fleets.
 Not only are we positioned to deal with the leasing sector of our industry, but we also offer a full array of used containers for sale around the world.